 According to the U.S. Department of Defense, there are a number of US military installations that are already at risk.
 The report states: “The National Intelligence Council [NIC] judged that more than 30 U.S. military installations were already facing elevated levels of risk from rising sea levels.
 DoD’s operational readiness hinges on continued access to land, air, and sea training and test space.”

 Although sea-level flooding remains a major concern for the security of U.S. military bases, a variety of other environmental threats pose serious risks as well.
-In 1992, Hurricane Andrew nearly wiped out Homestead Air Force Base in Florida and Hurricane Katrina caused $950 million of damage to Keesler Air Force Base in Mississippi.
-Both of these bases were rebuilt, but at the cost of millions of dollars.
-Military bases in the U.S. are important for driving local economies and when they are destroyed by natural disasters, there is a ripple effect economically in the region.
+In September 2018, Marine Corps’ Camp Lejeune was severely damaged by Hurricane Florence and subsequent flooding of the state.
+Estimates suggest that recovery will cost $3.6 billion.
+Only a month later in October 2018, Tyndall Air Force Base was hammered by Hurricane Michael.
+Previously home to many of the Air Force’s F-22s, rebuilding will likely take years and cost upwards of $4.5 billion.
+The damage to these bases undermine the readiness of our fighting forces, diverting resources and attention away from the mission.
+In addition, military bases in the U.S. are important for driving local economies and when they are destroyed by natural disasters, there is a ripple effect economically in the region.

 The physical and operational security of U.S. military bases around the world is a vital requirement to maintaining the national security of the United States and stability abroad.
 For example, the island of Diego Garcia in the Indian Ocean is a critical logistics hub for U.S. and British forces in the Middle East and houses critical Air Force Satellite Control Network equipment.
+It is one of our most vulnerable military installations and one of the most important for our national security.
 Climate change is a threat to the United States and it must begin to confront those potential impacts on its military installations and missions around the world.

 From sea level rise to droughts, wildfires, and floods, each base has unique vulnerabilities.
 The Department of Defense must prepare for the coming changes by investing in both low-cost short-term solutions, and long-term adaptation strategies.
 The 2018 National Defense Authorization Act (NDAA) outlines these threats and directs Secretary of Defense Mattis to submit a report within one year on the,